 Mock tests simulate test-like conditions and help you to condition yourself for the best performance during the actual test.
 Additionally, they help in a variety of other ways, as explained below:

-Mock tests are designed on the pattern of previous year papers and familiarises you with the kind of questions that frequently appear in the exam.
+Mock tests are designed on the pattern of previous year papers and familiarise you with the kind of questions that frequently appear in the exam.

-As there is no sectional time limit in MAT, practicing mock tests will aid you in planning appropriate sectional timings according to your strengths and weaknesses.
+As there is no sectional time limit in MAT, practising mock tests will aid you in planning appropriate sectional timings according to your strengths and weaknesses.

 As you practice more and more mock tests, you improve your speed and boost your performance with time.

-Our portal contains several Free MAT Mock Tests to help you prepare well for the exam.
-Each MAT Mock Test is accompanied by answer keys, detailed solutions, analysis etc. Also, we provide in-depth sectional analysis to help you recognize your areas of strengths and weaknesses.
+Our portal contains several Free Mock Tests to help you prepare well for the exam.
+Each mock test is accompanied by answer keys, detailed solutions, analysis etc. Also, we provide in-depth sectional analysis to help you recognize your areas of strengths and weaknesses.